 Determine the credit for each top event function.

-A. Verify that the licensee has the instrumentation referenced for the top event function.
+A. Verify that the licensee has the important instrumentation referenced for the top event function.

 NOTE: If the licensee does not have the referenced instrumentation available or the referenced instrumentation is not reflective of RCS conditions, then the default operator credit MUST by decreased by two.